 About CCRA

 CCRA is a clinical approach to working with men who are violent and abusive toward their partners and children.
-CCRA is an evidence-based approach (Takano, 2014, 2017) to promote the repair of estranged relationships.
+CCRA is an evidence-based approach (Takano, 2014, 2017) that promotes the repair of estranged relationships.
 CCRA promotes three different types of responsibilities to rebuild the relationship with self and with those who are affected by violence and abuse at home.

 1).
 Intrapersonal responsibility: